 In my early 20s, I remember observing a mom at a campsite sitting disheveled and catatonic in a lawn chair as her children circled her, running like mad men.
-At 3:30pm yesterday, I felt her pain.
-I sat on my sofa with both boys propped on my lap wondering how it was that 3 days had not passed since 7am that morning.
+At 3:30pm on a Sunday in my 30s, I felt her pain.
+That Sunday, I sat on my sofa with both boys propped on my lap wondering how it was that three days had not passed since 7am that morning.

 I roll out of bed with a slight, optimistic spring in my step.
 I offer up pancakes, cinnamon toast, strawberries, frozen yogurt, cereal and/or smoothies for breakfast.
 My oldest son refuses them all.
 My youngest son demands them all.

 My now healthy older son is rolling off the top of the sofa insisting that we go somewhere.
 I hold him off long enough for me to squeeze in 30 minutes on the elliptical, take a quick shower, and practically force-feed him a smoothie.

 We skip church to dodge concerns over his lingering cough.
 We go to Target instead in search of art supplies and a digital voice recorder for an interview I plan to do Monday morning.
 Glue, paintbrushes, tape, and a down alternative mattress topper make it into the cart.
 Let’s face it, mommy needs a little extra comfort these days and the free mattress from two years ago isn’t cutting it lately.